asonj/TechCheck/README.md

 ```
 ## Notes

-You can use localhost:8081 for live-reload with [BrowserSync](https://github.com/BrowserSync/browser-sync)
+You can use `localhost:8081` for live-reload with [BrowserSync](https://github.com/BrowserSync/browser-sync)

-If pushing to a public source, be sure to uncomment the line for .env in the .gitignore file.
+If pushing to a public source, be sure to uncomment the line for .env in `/.gitignore`.

 ## Built With